systemswatch/process-watch/README.md

     * The author or owner of this repository is not liable for damages or losses arising from your use or inability to use the code.

 ## DESCRIPTION
-Process Watch monitors processes in your Linux or macOS system for anomalies or situations which when arise trigger predetermined actions you designate.
+Process Watch monitors individual processes in your Linux or macOS system for metrics such as CPU, Memory, Threads, File Descriptors.
+You can set a predetermined action of your choosing when a threshold is met.

-This is useful for systems issues, automating troubleshooting, provisioning, scaling, and much more.
+Process Watch is useful for diagnosing systems issues caused by specific processes, automating troubleshooting, triggering scaling, and much more.

 The Open Source version of Process Watch is meant to be managed manually or with a provisioning or configuration management tool.
 There are plans for a single pane of glass dashboard for easier visibility.

 ## PREREQUISITES
-* Ubuntu 20.04+
+* Ubuntu 20.04 or higher
-* macOS 15.4.1
+* macOS 15.4.1 or higher
-* Python 3.11 or higher
+* Python 3.10.9 or higher

 ## INSTALLATION